skoolkid/skoolkit/sphinx/source/commands.rst

     --show-config         Show configuration parameter values.
     -s ADDR, --start ADDR
                           Start disassembling at this address (default=16384).
-    -T FILE, --sft FILE   Use FILE as the skool file template (may be '-' for standard input).
     -V, --version         Show SkoolKit version number and exit.
     -w W, --line-width W  Set the maximum line width of the skool file (default:
                           79).